Miss Amanda, Teacher

 Miss Brenda, Lead Teacher

-I began working at GCNS in August 2006.
-I enjoy the diverse community at GCNS and our Christian curriculum.
-I enjoy sharing good books with children.
-I believe that early exposure to literacy directly correlates to school success.
+I have taught at GCNS for the past six years.
+I really enjoy the diverse community here and the Christian curriculum.
+I love sharing quality literature with children because early literacy experiences directly impact a child’s school success.

-Before joining the GCNS, I finished my student teaching at North Shore Nursery School.
-Prior to that experience, I student taught at Headstart in Beverly.
-I have an A.S. in Early Education.
+Before joining the GCNS staff, I finished my student teaching at North Shore Nursery School.
+I also taught at Headstart in Beverly.
+I have an A.S. degree in Early Childhood Education.

-When I am not at school I play tennis, hike and play Scrabble.
+When I am not at school, I play tennis and garden.
 I enjoy spending time with my family and friends.
-I live with my three children, Alex, Chris and Jacquelyn and our faithful friend, a black Lab, named, Bear.
+I have three grown children (Alex, Chris and Jacquelyn) of whom I am very proud.

 I started as a substitute teacher in 2007 and joined the GCNS staff in January 2008.
-I take pleasure in getting to know all the children with their unique personalities and talents which God has given them.
+I take great pleasure in getting to know all the children with their unique personalities and talents that God has given them.
 The staff and parents are wonderful also.

-My teaching experiences include working as an elementary art teacher and at a child care center when I lived in New Hampshire.
+My teaching experience includes working as an elementary art teacher and at a child care center when I lived in New Hampshire.
 I love to write and draw.
-My first book will be published in the spring, 2010.
-Angus MacMouse Brings Down the House, is a chapter book for 7-10 year olds, but is a good read aloud for 4-6 year olds.
-I’m very excited about the book’s debut!
+My first book was published in the spring of 2010.
+Angus MacMouse Brings Down the House is a chapter book for 7-10 year olds, but is a good read aloud for 4-6 year olds.

 When I am not writing, or working, I enjoy kayaking.
-I have a wonderful grown daughter who is married, so now I live with my little dog, Leo and a parrot named, Columbo.
+I have a wonderful grown daughter who is married, so now I live with my little dog, Gizmo, and a cockatiel named Henry.